About the Series

 The ICS Learning Series is designed to provide a provincial, national and international platform to address a broad range of issues related to the ways in which Indigenous people experience and intersect with systems (i.e., healthcare, justice, education, and child welfare).
 While promoting interesting and relevant dialogue, the Series encourages critical thinking by bringing people together to consider social justice issues and engage in critical enquiry.
 The webinars are interactive by design and provide a much-needed space to address and navigate the complex nature of Indigenous specific racism and discrimination while also promoting advocacy and empowerment.

 Guest presenters are selected by Advisory Circle members, each of whom is a leader in their field.
 Presenters are invited to provide insights into, and perspectives on a wide range of topics related to anti-Indigenous racism, discrimination and cultural safety.
-Each webinar is hosted online using a WebEx platform and audience members are encouraged to submit questions.
-Some questions will be directly addressed by the speaker (as time allows) and others will be answered and posted subsequent to the webinar.
+Each webinar is hosted online using a Zoom platform and audience members are encouraged to submit questions.
+Some questions will be directly addressed by the speaker (as time allows) and others may be answered and posted subsequent to the webinar.

 Who Should Attend